liferay-design/liferay.design/src/markdown/lexicon/core-components/forms/multi-step-form-simplified.md

 order: 3
 ---

-<div class="page-description">A progressive disclosure method to guide the user through a task divided into several steps.</div>
+A progressive disclosure method to guide the user through a task divided into several steps.

 ![Multi step form simplified](/images/lexicon/MultiStepFormSimplified.jpg)